immortal1405/ai_ml_frirozabad/REPORT.md

 **Model Architecture:**
 - Graph Neural Networks for spatial modeling
-- Transformer architectures for long sequences
+- Advanced Transformer variants (Informer, Autoformer, FEDformer) for longer sequences
 - Hybrid physics-ML models with better integration
 - Meta-learning for quick adaptation to new locations
+- Ensemble methods combining RNN and Transformer strengths

 **Feature Engineering:**
 - Satellite-derived features (AOD, NO₂, SO₂)